 Veterans Find Support at San Francisco State

-Currently, about 400 San Francisco State student veterans and another 400 of their dependents are attending the college through GI benefits.
-To address the growing number of veterans at this college, the school has opened its Veterans Services Center last month.
-The center will provide a space for students to collect information, seek counsel or meet other students in a similar situation to their own.
+Currently, about 400 San Francisco State student veterans and another 400 of their dependents are attending college through GI benefits.
+To address the growing number of veterans at this college, the school opened its Veterans Services Center last month.
+The center will provide a space for students to collect information, seek counsel, or meet other students in a similar situation.

 The center's Veteran's Association Certifying Official Rogelio Manaois told the Golden Gate Xpress, "A lot of new enlistees are going into the military for the educational benefits.
 Now, veterans are going to schools they never could have afforded before because of the GI Bill.
 We're making sure that this population that has a unique background is getting all of the services available to them."

-Some students have said the center is a welcome addition to San Francisco State since some community colleges in the area did not offer much in the way of support services to veterans.
-However, California community colleges hope to change that perception, with new programs to support veterans, particularly women vets.
+Some students have said the center is a welcome addition to San Francisco State since some community colleges do not offer many support services to veterans.
+However, California community colleges hope to change that perception with new programs to support veterans, particularly women vets.

 California Community Colleges Helping Women Vets

 According to a report in Our Weekly, California community colleges are making their student veterans a new priority.
-These colleges are banding together to provide a host of support services to veterans entering college, from basic information to individual counseling.
-To introduce the new services available, a conference was recently held in Pasadena, titled, "Veterans: The Community College's Best Kept Secret."
+These colleges are banding together to provide support services to veterans entering college, from basic information to individual counseling.
+To introduce the latest services available, a conference was recently held in Pasadena titled "Veterans: The Community College's Best Kept Secret."

 Recent statistics from the National Center for Veterans Analysis and Statistics show that as many as 2 million veterans live in California.
 Of that number, 8 percent are women.
-California community colleges also hope to address this specific demographic with support services geared specifically to women vets.
+California community colleges also hope to address this demographic with support services for women vets.

 Kentucky Partners with Cincinnati College to Support Vets

 Gateway Community and Technical College in Kentucky has also opened a Veteran Support Center at one of its campuses, and it is partnering with another neighboring school to provide even more services.
 The Cincinnati State Technical and Community College will offer services under its Veterans Upward Bound program, which received funding from a federal grant, according to a report on the Cincinnati State website.
-This program offers veterans a wide range of services, including refresher courses, career advisement, and financial aid assistance.
+This program provides veterans with various services, including refresher courses, career advisement, and financial aid assistance.

 Patricia A. Goodman, dean of institutional research, planning, and effectiveness at Gateway, led the project to create the center.
 She said, "Having a Veteran Support Center has been Gateway's goal for some time.
 The Veterans Upward Bound program available through the partnership with Cincinnati State was key to getting the center off the ground."